Michelle Hadley: ‘Dateline’–Wife Framed Hubby’s Ex In ‘Rape Fantasy’ Ads Scheme

 — infowe (@infowe) January 10, 2017

 According to Dateline, it turned out they were right.
 Evidence eventually showed that Angela Diaz had made it all up.
 She had done all of this to herself.
 The emails were fake.
 The Craigslist ads were also fake.
-In an elaborate and sophisticated plot, Angela Diaz had manage to acquire fake IP addresses to frame her rival.
+In an elaborate and sophisticated plot, Angela Diaz had managed to acquire fake IP addresses to frame her rival.

 Michelle Hadley was released from jail and fully exonerated.
 On tonight’s Dateline, she will describe the terrifying moment when she was arrested, what life was like in jail, and how she has tried to move forward in her life and rebuild her reputation since her release, the Daily Beast reported.